 In addition to the DGF’s 70-year history of helping our members in need through our long standing interest-free loan program for members facing short-term financial hardship, the Foundation recently announced the establishment of the DGA Foundation Cognitive Wellness Program.
 In partnership with the Motion Picture & Television Fund and the UCLA Longevity Center, this ten-year commitment will support an ambitious research program exploring ways to delay the onset of dementia and Alzheimer symptoms.
 This new partnership with MPTF/UCLA is only the most recent example of how the Foundation is growing to meet the needs of our members in new ways and recognizes that we can do so much more to aid in the long-term health and well-being of not only our members, but that of the entire entertainment community.

 For the past two years the Foundation has underwritten the cost of flu shots for members and their dependents without health coverage through Los Angeles and New York flu shot clinics.
-And the Foundation continues to sponsor programs of The Actors Fund (a national nonprofit human services organization that provides for the welfare of all entertainment professionals) to better serve the health and welfare our members in the Eastern region.

 Since November 2000, the Foundation has been the sole underwriter for conservation and preservation of the DGA-Motion Picture Industry Conservation Collection at UCLA.
 This important collection, housed at the UCLA Film and Television Archive, is composed of new prints of feature films directed by our members under DGA agreements, ensuring that our work is preserved for future generations.
 As a result of the Foundation's support, 1,860 films have been archived to-date through this program.